Frequently Asked Questions

 Data on 2SLGBTQ+ students at Ryerson

-Student comparison data included in the section about 2SLGBTQ+ employees comes from the 2013 ACHA-NCHA-I Health Assessment survey, in which Ryerson students participated and self-identified.
+Student comparison data included in the section about 2SLGBTQ+ employees comes from the external,2013 ACHA-NCHA-I Health Assessment survey, in which Ryerson students participated and self-identified.
 Based on the methodology used and the response rate, it provides a reliable estimate of the representation of this group amongst Ryerson students.

 Data about the increase in Aboriginal students